17 Jan Spotting a Regency Piece of Furniture to Work Within Regency style interiors

 Regency style interiors specialists

 Etons of Bath specialise in Regency style interiors for homes and hotels.
-As an example of our focus on Regency style, regency design and Regency decor, here we explore Regency style furniture and its traits as part of Regency interiors and Regency interior design schemes in Bath and beyond!
+As an example of our focus on Regency style, Regency design and Regency decor, here we explore Regency style furniture and its traits as part of Regency interiors and Regency interior design schemes in Bath and Bristol.

 Do contacts us at Etons of Bath if you’d like advice on Regency interiors and design.

 Furniture and Regency decor during the Regency period was Neo-classical in style, along with the Empire style which was also fashionable at the time.
 Neo-Classical furniture takes inspiration from and revives classic elements from classic Greece, and the Empire style was based on aspects of the Roman empire and its many archaeological treasures.
 Essentially the Regency style of furniture was all about classic flamboyance and more than a touch of the exotic.
 Pieces often combined elements of Egyptian, Gothic and Chinese motifs.